My Little Pony: Equestria Girls – Friendship Games: Plot

 Following Twilight's victory in the games' academic decathlon, the games continue with a "tri cross relay", a relay race between archery, speed skating and motocross.
 Applejack transforms after she advises Twilight, causing the device to steal Applejack's magic and create a rift that summons monstrous plants.
 Rainbow Dash "ponies up" to save the other competitors before losing her magic, allowing Canterlot High to win the event, but causing Cinch to accuse Canterlot High of cheating due to their perceived magical advantage.
 Frustrated by her failure to keep the magic protected, Sunset furiously berates Twilight for endangering her friends, regretting it when Twilight runs off in tears.

 That evening, before the final event, Cinch and the Shadowbolts pressure Twilight into releasing the magic within her device to harness it against the Wondercolts.
-The magic instead corrupts Twilight, turning her into a winged monster (Note: Identified outside the film as "Midnight Sparkle".) called Midnight Sparkle who proceeds to destroy the statue portal and open more rifts that threaten to destroy the parallel world.
+The magic instead corrupts Twilight, turning her into a evil winged monster (Note: Identified outside the film as "Midnight Sparkle".) who proceeds to destroy the statue portal and open more rifts that threaten to destroy the parallel world.
 As the Wondercolts and Shadowbolts work together to save their classmates, Sunset notices her friends' magical auras and realizes that their magic manifests when they exhibit the same traits as the Elements of Harmony.
-Gathering their magic with the device, Sunset assumes an angelic form resembling Princess Celestia, called Daydream Shimmer, (Note: Identified outside the film as "Daydream Shimmer".) closes the rifts, and returns Twilight to normal.
+Gathering their magic with the device, Sunset assumes an angelic form resembling Princess Celestia, (Note: Identified outside the film as "Daydream Shimmer".) closes the rifts, and returns Twilight to normal.

 Refusing to relent from manipulating Twilight, Cinch threatens to report the incident to the school board.
 When taunted that no one would believe her account of the magical incidents, however, she concedes to a tie that is celebrated by both teams.
 Reconsidering her Everton application, Twilight realizes she is happier at Canterlot High and transfers there, where Sunset and the other students welcome her as a new friend.

-In a post-credits scene, Ponyville's Twilight emerges from the portal with the counterparts of her friends gathered around it.
-She apologizes for her absence, explaining that she has just escaped from a time travel loop, (Note: As depicted in the Friendship is Magic fifth season finale "The Cutie Re-Mark".) before gawking at the sight of her counterpart.
+In a pre-credits scene, Ponyville's Twilight emerges from the portal with the counterparts of her friends gathered around it and apologizes for her absence, explaining that how she has just escaped from a time travel loop, (Note: As depicted in the Friendship is Magic fifth season finale "The Cutie Re-Mark".) before gawking at the sight of her counterpart.